 Through the use of these indexes it is possible to identify the Surname, Christian name, registry district and registration number of a particular certificate.
 Obtaining the registry district and number is highly recommended, as the Registry of Births, Deaths and Marriages will charge a reduced fee for the copy of the required certificate if these details can be provided upon application.

 The above indexes represent the most uptodate versions released by the Registry of Births, Deaths and Marriages.
 To locate certificates of a more recent nature it is necessary to contact the Registry of Births, Deaths and Marriages directly.

-To purchase certificates online or obtain information on the fees and conditions applicable please see the Registry of Births, Deaths and Marriages section of the Department of the Attorney General website or contact them directly:
+To purchase certificates online or obtain information on the fees and conditions applicable please see the Registry of Births, Deaths and Marriages section of the Department of Justice website or contact them directly:

 Registry of Births, Deaths & Marriages

 141 St Georges Terrace